Hawaii Republican Party: Statehood

 Leading into the 2004 presidential election, multiple polls showed George W. Bush performing well in Hawaii and the party made a push to win a House majority or at least enough to prevent veto overrides.
-However, the Bush campaign later decreased its efforts in Hawaii and Republicans instead lost five seats, despite Bush taking 45% of the votes, the closet the Republicans had come to winning the state in a presidential election since Ronald Reagan's victory in 1984.
+However, the Bush campaign later decreased its efforts in Hawaii and Republicans instead lost five seats, despite Bush taking 45% of the votes, the closest the Republicans had come to winning the state in a presidential election since Ronald Reagan's victory in 1984.

 In 2010, Representative Neil Abercrombie resigned to focus on his gubernatorial campaign.
 A special election was held to fill that vacancy.
 Because special elections did not have primaries, two Democrats candidates ended up splitting Democratic votes, allowing Charles Djou to win with a plurality of 40% to became the first Republican representative from Hawaii since Pat Saiki in 1991.
 He was defeated in the next general election by Colleen Hanabusa.

 Following Donald Trump's election as president, many Republicans defected: Charles Djou became an independent and state House Minority Leader Beth Fukumoto became a Democrat.
 On December 11, 2019, the party cancelled its presidential preference poll and committed all of its primary delegates to Trump.
 In January 2021, party chair Shirlene Ostrov and vice-chair Edwin Boyette resigned after Boyette used the party's Twitter account to post a series of tweets praising the QAnon conspiracy theory and describing its adherents as patriots.

+A notable recent convert to the party is Tulsi Gabbard, who previously served in the Hawaii House of Representatives from 2002 to 2004 and as U.S. representative for Hawaii's 2nd congressional district from 2013 to 2021 as a member of the Democratic Party.
+She left the party to become an independent in 2022, and joined the Republicans in 2024.
+She currently serves as the director of national intelligence (DNI) in the Second Trump Administration.